 Sophie Cabot Black was born in New York City in 1958 and grew up on a small farm in Connecticut.
 She received a BA from Marlboro College in 1980 and an MFA in creative writing from Columbia University in 1984.

-In an interview for the New Yorker, Black says, “For me, the act of writing comes out of query.
+For me, the act of writing comes out of query.
 Each image turns to the next with its question and gets answered.
 Or with its answer it gets questioned.
 Poetry is my way to understand what is difficult.
-How one thing can be explained through another—is to get closer, to unhide what feels hidden.”
+How one thing can be explained through another—is to get closer, to unhide what feels hidden.

-The recipient of fellowships from the MacDowell Colony, the Fine Arts Work Center in Provincetown, and the Bunting Institute, Black has taught at the New School, Rutgers, and Columbia University.
+The recipient of fellowships from the MacDowell Colony, the Fine Arts Work Center in Provincetown, and the Bunting Institute, Cabot Black has taught at the New School, Rutgers, and Columbia University.
 She divides her time between New York City and Wilton, Connecticut.